dcl-2018-01/curriculum/docs/purrr-map.md

 #>  $ url       : chr "http://swapi.co/api/people/1/"
 ```

-In this case, each component of `sw_people` is a list containing
+In this case, each element of the `sw_people` list is another list
-information about each character.
+containing data about a character.

 ### `map()` basics